Meet The Team

 Motto: “Believe in yourself even when no one else does.
 If someone tells you that you can’t do it, prove them wrong.”

 39 years old, Married to the greatest woman for 10 years. and dad to 4 crazy kids.
 I’ve a Structural, mig/flux, welder/fitter for the last 18 years and I finally enrolled back in school to learn tig welding.
 I enjoy hanging with the family.
 I’m in this because I believe in it, we should never stop learning or helping others learn.
 My motto is “goonies never say die.”

 My name is Joey Pachak and currently reside in a small town North of Fargo ND.
 I have been welding for BNSF Railway since earning an Associate’s Degree in Welding Technology from Cowley College in 2005.
-I have worked in all 28 states BNSF operates in, all while raising 2 boys and a daughter with my wife of 21 years.
+I have worked in all 28 states BNSF operates in, all while raising 2 boys and a daughter.
 I also own and operate a small welding business.